Frequently Asked Questions for Prospective Students

 Must I finish in a year?

 We highly recommend that you complete the program in a year: MAPH is designed to take you through coursework and the MA thesis in a single year, and the energy and intensity of that year are an important part of the process.
 Our experience has been that students who delay finishing, who take incompletes in classes or put off writing the thesis find completing their degrees more difficult.
-Your preceptor, the Associate Director and Co-directors and the Mentors are all available to help you think about planning your year and finishing in a timely fashion.
+Your preceptor, the Associate Director, the Director, the Deputy Directors and the Mentors are all available to help you think about planning your year and finishing in a timely fashion.
 All students must finish MAPH within five years.

 What are my housing options?

 Once you have been accepted to the program, the University Housing Office will send you information about Graduate Student Housing.
 This is often a convenient way to find housing near the University and it can save you some time and energy.
 Of course, many students also choose to find housing on their own, in or outside of Hyde Park.
 The Program Coordinator can help with questions, but it is up to you to set up housing.